mrsabath/kagenti-operator/platform-operator/README.md

 ```
 ### Operator Lifecycle Manager (OLM)
 Deployment through the Operator Lifecycle Manager for managing operators and their dependencies.
 Best suited for deploying operators that require subscription management, automatic updates, and complex dependency resolution.
+This deployment option is currently not implemented.
 ```yaml
 deployer:
   olm: